Rafi Muhammad Chaudhry: Return to India

 In 1948 Mark Oliphant sent a letter to Muhammad Ali Jinnah recommending he hire Chaudhry.

 In 1948, months after the partition of India into dominions of India and Pakistan, Chaudhry was in Great Britain and was contacted by Indian Premier Jawaharlal Nehru.
 Nehru offered him a senior position at the National Physical Laboratory of India.
-Chaudhry consulted mentor Mark Oliphant about the offer, and Oliphant wrote a letter to the governor-general of Pakistan, Muhammad Ali Jinnah.
+Oliphant wrote a letter to the governor-general of Pakistan, Muhammad Ali Jinnah.
 The letter encouraged Jinnah to engage his country in research in nuclear technology, particularly nuclear physics.
-According to Oliphant, no other Muslim scientist was available in the South Asia except Chaudhry who could prove useful for the newly born country in the field of nuclear technology.
-However, Nehru learned of this development, and personally offered him a position of deputy directorship of the National Physical Laboratory.

-While Chaudhry was considering the offers, Jinnah sent him a letter personally requesting him to come to Pakistan to join the Government College University.
-Despite a personal phone call from Nehru urging him to come to India, Chaudhry chose the Pakistani position.
-In 1948, Rafi Muhammad Chaudhry migrated to Pakistan and joined Government College University as head of the Physics Department and a professor of nuclear physics.

 Pakistan

 Following his settlement in Pakistan, the government of Pakistan asked him to engage research in physics at the Government College University.
 In 1952, Chaudhry established the High Tension Laboratory (now amalgamated into Center for Advanced Studies in Physics) as an offshoot of the Physics Department at Government College.
 Chaudhry was an instrumental figure in the installation of the 1.2 MeV Cockcroft-Walton accelerator in the High Tension Laboratory in 1954 for carrying out basic research in atomic and nuclear physics.
-Chaudhry led projects that investigated fundamental problems of physics concerning gaseous diffusion, ion and electron impact phenomena, nuclear physics, radioactivity, and cosmic rays.
 The research carried out at the laboratory resulted in research publications in Nature and it was visited by the Prince Philip, Duke of Edinburgh in 1958.
 At High Tension Laboratory, Chaudhry influenced many physicists who studied under him, such as N. M. Butt, Samar Mubarakmand and Abdul Majid who became the senior scientists in Pakistan's indigenous nuclear and space development.
 After retirement from Government College University in 1958 he continued as the director of High Tension Laboratory until 1965.